rmshkv/nbscuid/docs/source/addingnotebookstocollection.md

 	To make this super easily compatible with existing `mom6-tools` diagnostics, I've stuck all the global parameters accessed by all the notebooks under a dictionary called `diag_config_yml`, but this is totally optional as long as your notebook is accessing the parameter by its variable name.

 3. Right below this cell, paste in two cells that make the notebook compatible with `nbscuid`.
-Open up `nblibrary/testnb.ipynb` and select the cells below the title:
+Open up `nblibrary/testnb.ipynb` and select the cell below the title:

 		# Empty cell with "parameters" tag, papermill-provided parameters will be inserted below.
-	### Connecting to cluster
-		from dask.distributed import Client
-		if cluster_scheduler_address is None:
-		    pass
-		else:
-            client = Client(cluster_scheduler_address)

-            client
-	With these cells selected (shift-click to select multiple), right click and select "copy cells".
+	With this cell selected, right click and select "copy cell".
 Then, in your notebook, right click on your parameters cell, and select "paste cells below."

 	*Note: You need to paste notebook cells rather than just the code above, because the cell that looks like it just has the parameters comment actually has a special tag attached that allows papermill to see it.
 See [papermill's documentation](https://papermill.readthedocs.io/en/latest/usage-parameterize.html) to see how to do this yourself!*